WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Astragalus

-calycosus Fabaceae (Pea Family) Semi-desert-montane.
+calycosus (Torrey's Milkvetch) Fabaceae (Pea Family) Semi-desert-montane.

 Openings.
 Spring.
 Astragalus calycosus most often forms a symmetrically round mat of light green, oval, hairy leaves surmounted by numerous leafless flower stalks which lean outward encircling the mound of leaves.
 The plant is at home in rocks and sand in the lower Pinyon/Juniper forests and in mountain soils.
 It can put on a magnificent bloom, covering hundreds of square feet with many dozens of plants.
 John Torrey named this plant in 1871 from a specimen Sereno Watson collected in 1868.
-"Calycosus" probably refers to some aspect of the calyx. |
+"Calycosus" refers to the conspicuous calyx. |

 ||